Impact of noise in education - A research summary

-It’s known that noise levels in schools can be loud enough to negatively impact students and teachers.
+Noise levels in schools are often high enough to negatively influence students and teachers’ health and wellbeing.
+And acoustics play an important role in mitigating noise.
 But by how much and to what extent?